nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Mahuika.md

-Note that specifying search paths with `-I` and `-L` is not strictly necessary in case of the GNU and Intel compilers, which will use the contents of `CPATH`, `LIRARY_PATH`, and `LD_LIBRARY_PATH` provided by the NeSI/NIWA module.
-This will not work with the Cray compiler.
+Note that specifying search paths with `-I` and `-L` is not strictly necessary in case of the GNU and Intel compilers, which will use the contents of `CPATH`, `LIRARY_PATH`, and `LD_LIBRARY_PATH` provided by the environment module.

 **Important note:** Make sure that you load the correct variant of a library, depending on your choice of compiler.
-Switching compiler environment will *not* switch NeSI/NIWA modules automatically.
+Switching compiler environment will *not* switch environment modules automatically.
-Furthermore, loading a NeSI/NIWA module may switch programming environment if it was built with a different compiler.
+Furthermore, loading an environment module may switch programming environment if it was built with a different compiler.
 In general, the used library should be build with the same compiler.

-**Note:** the mentioned MPI compilers are practically compiler wrappers adding the location to the MPI library.
-This can be observed calling e.g. `mpif90 -showme`

 ### Common Linker Problems